thesocompany/vagov-content/pages/disability/upload-supporting-evidence.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Upload Evidence to Support Your Claim
+title: Upload evidence to support your claim
-display_title: Upload Evidence to Support Your Claim
+display_title: Upload evidence to support your claim
 description: Find out how and when to upload evidence online to support your VA claim.
 Evidence may include supporting documents like medical test results, doctor’s reports, and other records.
 concurrence:
 collection:
 order: 5
 children:
-spoke: Manage Benefits
+spoke: Manage benefits
 ---
 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">